willkg/socorro-siggen/README.rst

       This gets added to the signature if there was an IPC message name in the crash.

-    - additional_minidumps:     list of strings or None
+    - additional_minidumps:     string or None

       A crash report can contain multiple minidumps.
-This is the list of minidumps other than the main one that the crash had.
+This is a comma-delimited list of minidumps other than the main one that the crash had.

+      Example: "browser,flash1,flash2,content"

     - mdsw_status_string:       string or None (Socorro specific)